Saoudyahya/Saoudyahya/README.md

 - **Infrastructure & Messaging**: Integrated Docker for containerization, RabbitMQ for asynchronous messaging, and PostgreSQL for persistent storage.
 - **DevOps Automation**: Built end-to-end CI/CD pipelines using Jenkins, enabling auto-scaling, rolling updates, and centralized monitoring for production readiness.

+### 🤖 **MLOps Production Pipeline**
+Developed end-to-end MLOps infrastructure for automated model training, deployment, and monitoring across multi-cloud environments.
+- **Orchestration**: Implemented Kubeflow pipelines and Apache Airflow DAGs for reproducible ML workflows with version control and experiment tracking
+- **Multi-Cloud Deployment**: Deployed models on AWS SageMaker and Azure ML with unified monitoring and governance
+- **Storage & Artifacts**: Leveraged MinIO for artifact storage, model versioning, and data lake management
+- **Kubernetes Integration**: Orchestrated on AWS EKS and Azure AKS with automated scaling and resource optimization
+- **Monitoring**: Real-time model performance tracking with Prometheus and Grafana dashboards

 ### 🧬 **Self-Supervised Biodata Extraction System**
 Built an advanced self-supervised learning pipeline for automated biological data extraction and analysis with multiple downstream tasks.